 From the start of the season, I wanted to have an immediate impact in the NBA.
 Standing at 6’7, and weighing 250 lbs., everyone on the team including the coaching staff knew I had great potential to become a superstar in the league.
 My jersey number was one, and felt I had to live up to the huge expectations.
 I faced the Chicago Bulls in my first NBA game, and I recorded 60 points, 10 assists, 6 rebounds, and 10 steals and shot 100% from the floor.
 I shattered Wilt Chamberlain’s rookie high of 58 points.
 Many basketball experts bragged about how I had the purest jump shot in the game and I was the most accurate 3-point and free throw shooter in the NBA.

-I instantly became a superstar and the leader of the Las Vegas Icon.
+I instantly became a superstar and the leader of the Las Vegas Knights.
 Road victories over the NBA’s elite teams like San Antonio Spurs, Los Angeles Lakers, the Boston Celtics, the Cleveland Cavaliers, and Orlando Magic greatly enhanced the team’s reputation.
 We played so well for the second half of the season that we eventually went on a 15-game winning streak that set us into serious playoff contention.
 We ended the regular season with a 51-21 record.
 Our fans really believed that we could do something special in the Playoffs.
 We manifested their dreams, ignited their passion, and embraced them.
 It was such a joy making our fans happy!
 I averaged 37 points as rookie and earned Rookie of the Year honors.
-It felt like I was in a movie because it was surreal and such a whirlwind.
+It felt like I was in a movie because the whole experience was surreal and such a whirlwind.

 We began the 2010 NBA Playoffs by facing the red-hot Phoenix Suns.
 A tough, exciting, up-tempo series with them I expected.
 They had a great All-Star point guard named Nash, and an lite All-Star power forward named Amare.
 They were one of the best duos in the NBA.
 I welcomed the challenge and could not wait to battle them.
 What our teams had in common was we loved to Run n’ Gun.
 From the start, we ran up and down the court, and drove to the basket.
 It had a college feel to it with all the energy and excitement.
 This was arguably my favorite series in the playoffs, as we shocked doubters and eliminated the Suns in five games.
 Most people felt it was luck, but I wanted to prove that the Las Vegas Icons was a threat to every team in our conference.